FalixNodes-Software/KB-articles/content/_posts/other/discord/2025-06-16-create-discordjs.md

 }
 ```

 3. Upload or create your `bot.js file`.
 This is the main file that your bot runs at startup.
-Depending on your setup, it may also be named `main.js` or `index.js` (make sure that it matches the name in `package.json`).
+Depending on your setup, it may also be named `main.js` or `index.js` (make sure that it matches the name set in `package.json`).
 You can find examples and more information [here](https://discordjs.guide/creating-your-bot/main-file.html#running-your-application).

 4. Navigate back to the console and start the server.

 5. Select `8` to install all the packages included in package.json.

-6. Wait for the server to restart, then enter `10` to run `npm start`.
+6. Wait for the server to restart.

-7. If prompted, enter `nodejs24.1.0` to start the latest version of Node.js (at the time of writing).

-    > You can skip this step by setting the Node.js version in the settings page.

-8. The server should now start your Discord bot.
+7. Navigate to the server settings page.

+8. Find the "Main bot file" option and set it to the name of your main bot file (this file will be ran at startup)

+9. Find the "NodeJS version" option and set it to the version of nodeJS required for your bot (most bots will be compatible with the latest version (nodejs24.1.0, at the time of writing) but doubble check it to be sure)

+10. Navigate back to the console and start the server.

+11. Select `1` to run the file set in the settings.

-> More information about hosting and creating a custom discord.js bot can be found [here](https://discordjs.guide/creating-your-bot/).
+> More information about creating a custom discord.js bot can be found [here](https://discordjs.guide/creating-your-bot/).